Calypso Cabaret: Imagery

 College of William & Mary sociology professor Reya Farber said the Tourism Authority of Thailand (TAT) was using transgender cabaret shows like Calypso Cabaret to change the image of tourist places seen as being seedy.
 TAT's website said that instead of pushing disreputable services, the cabarets provide funny entertainment.
-Farber found that Calypso Cabaret contributed to the positive perception through its promotional materials that say the performance is "is suitable to open-minded audiences of all ages and nationalities" and that the entertainers "highly valued class, style and taste" and "rigorously trained and educated".
+Farber found that Calypso Cabaret contributed to the positive perception through its promotional materials that say the performance is "suitable to open-minded audiences of all ages and nationalities" and that the entertainers "highly valued class, style and taste" and "rigorously trained and educated".
 The Rutgers University scholar Jillana Beth Enteen considered Calypso Cabaret to be a family-friendly show owing to its talented entertainers and expertly designed outfits.

 The National University of Singapore scholar Qian Hui Tan said that Calypso Cabaret's kathoey performers have felt that their bodies are debased to being "oddities on display", while their dancing has been debased to being "freak shows".
 Tan cited Pui, a Calypso Cabaret performer, who said that viewers do not view the entertainers as women because the cabaret is billed as a "men dancing in women's clothes" spectacle.
 She criticized the marketing for overlooking their being skilled, disciplined entertainers through highlighting their gender variance.
-According to Vui, the marketing inaccurately portrays them to foreign viewers as "just a group of men who dress in women’s clothes and prance about the place".
-Vui further lamented that the foreign viewers have a preconceived notion that as not being "real" women, the kathoey performers will have blemishes.
+According to Pui, the marketing inaccurately portrays them to foreign viewers as "just a group of men who dress in women’s clothes and prance about the place".
+Pui further lamented that the foreign viewers have a preconceived notion that as not being "real" women, the kathoey performers will have blemishes.
 The viewers try to find performers who still have male traits.
 She said, "Some members of the audience are so taken back, they look as if they have seen a ghost.
 I don't know whether it is because they didn't expect us to look this bad or this good."
-Tan, the scholar, stated that kathoeys may be pioneering activism for "erotic justice" and gender equality, citing Vui who said, "every performance in Calypso is like a battle to gain respect for our third gender".
+Tan, the scholar, stated that kathoeys may be pioneering activism for "erotic justice" and gender equality, citing Pui who said, "every performance in Calypso is like a battle to gain respect for our third gender".